 Wrigley has been modified since 1970 to add a few more pricey seats for the Cubbies.
 With the modifications (and even with removing a few seats along the third base side), the field barely fits, once again.
 This time it rights down the right field line, as shown in this picture.

-The problem is that there’s only about 6 inches of space behind the right field end zone before you get to the pads that are covering the famous ivy wall, as shown here in the full image (you really need to click on that link to appreciate what I’m talking about).
-Here’s another striking image.
+The problem is that there are only about 6 inches of space behind the right field end zone before you get to the pads that are covering the famous ivy wall, as shown here in the full image from this article (you really need to click on that link to appreciate what I'm talking about).

 There's such a lack of space that the goal post is mounted onto the right field wall (and as a fun aside, field goals may fly out onto Sheffield Avenue, as there's no net for the goal posts).
 And, of course, if Northwestern fans catch an Illinois field goal, we'll throw it back as they do for visitor home runs at Cubs games.